Our Iconic Building

 History of Seaview & the Surrounding Areas

 The Old Fort is steeped in history.
-Seaview was first mentioned in July 1545 when the French, in a naval attack on Portsmouth, landed near what is now The Old Fort on the Esplanade and routed defenders from a small emplacement at Fort Bank.
-Fast forward two hundred years, and a family with their 12 children, were the first recorded settlers in cottages just a short walk up the hill.
+Seaview was first mentioned in July 1545, when the French, during a naval attack on Portsmouth, landed near what is now The Old Fort on the Esplanade and overran defenders at the small Fort Bank emplacement.

-The Parish of Nettlestone & Seaview was formed in 1989 and is one of the largest on the island both in population and area.
-The parish is made up of the two eponymous villages plus the outlying areas of Pondwell, Seagrove Bay, Springvale, the isolated corner of Woodland Close and most of Puckpool Hill.
+The Parish of Nettlestone & Seaview was formally created in 1989 and remains one of the island’s largest by both area and population.
+It includes the villages of Nettlestone and Seaview, as well as Pondwell, Seagrove Bay, Springvale, Woodland Close, and most of Puckpool Hill.